dac514/sux0r/trunk/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

   `Version number - Release date.
 Notes`

+  1.1.8 - 23 April 2009.
+Parameter 'deny_attribute' now accepts the wild-card '*', making it simpler to specify its value when all but a few attributes are being denied; fixed a bug in interpreting '$spec'

-  1.1.7 - 11 March 2009.
+  1.1.7 - 11-12 March 2009.
 Attributes globally denied through 'deny_attribute' can be allowed element-specifically through '$spec'; '$config["style_pass"]' allowing letting through any 'style' value introduced; altered logic to catch certain types of dynamic crafted CSS expressions

   1.1.3-6 - 28-31 January - 4 February 2009.
 Altered logic to catch certain types of dynamic crafted CSS expressions